Acne usually clears up after age 20. If acne persists after this age, it may be due to an underlying health problem.

 Intestinal disease

-There is some evidence that poor gut health, such as inflammatory bowel disease, can lead to acne.
+There is a growing body of research that suggests that poor gut health, such as inflammatory bowel disease, can contribute to acne.
 Experts theorize that inflammation may cause bacteria in the gut to enter the bloodstream.
 This can lead to inflammation and acne.
-The way to combat this is to balance your gut bacteria with probiotic-rich foods like yogurt, kimchi, and sauerkraut.
+The way to combat this is to balance gut bacteria with probiotic-rich foods like yogurt, kimchi, and sauerkraut.

 Stress

 Chronic stress is one of the most common causes of acne in adults.
 Stress can be accompanied by insomnia and even depression.
-These conditions can all make acne worse.
+All of these conditions can make acne worse.

 Hormonal imbalance

 Adult acne can occur in both men and women.
 However, women are more susceptible to acne due to hormonal changes related to the menstrual cycle, birth control, pregnancy, and menopause.
-People with polycystic ovary syndrome (PCOS) are also more likely to develop acne.
+People with polycystic ovary syndrome (PCOS) are also more prone to acne.

 A study published in the journal Clinical Cosmetic and Investigational Dermatology found that acne that is concentrated on the chin or jawline is due to hormonal imbalances in the body.